 The year was spent actively meeting new people, talking and listening to many wise and successful personalities, and acquiring an abundance of new knowledge and insights.
 Read 23 books in the year, attended various mentorship programmes, joined peer support groups (co-founded one!), participated in multiple professional courses, and attended knowledge sharing sessions.
 Consuming and sharing as much as i could throughout the year led to what i call a ‘knowledge overload’.
 It didn’t help that i actively took up every speaking opportunity to share any experience and knowledge as i learnt a lot whilst actively sharing.
 With so much new knowledge, information, and exposure to various industries, i began to question myself and self destructively in my mind managed to poke holes and flaws in my life and hence the business.
 Now the problem i face, and i believe many others do too is actually organising that knowledge, and putting that knowledge into action.
 Execution is key, and the lessons of 2017 have helped me lay the foundation for diligent execution in 2018.

-On the other hand though, 2017 has been a blessed year for me, getting engaged then married to an amazing woman, having a dedicated team of PulsElites who worked tirelessly throughout the year, made a lot new friends, and received and still continue to receive mentorship from a handful of ultra successful entrepreneurs.
+On the other hand though, 2017 has been a blessed year for me, getting engaged to an amazing woman, having a dedicated team of PulsElites who worked tirelessly throughout the year, made a lot new friends, and received and still continue to receive mentorship from a handful of ultra successful entrepreneurs.
 If you choose to look for the negatives, you’ll always find it, if you choose to look at the positives, you’ll always find something to be grateful for.

 So here’s me reflecting on 2017: